ChrstphrHll/npc_gen/students/Hagar Sakrattars.md

 ---
 # Hagar Sakrattars
 ### Description
-- Tiefling Cleric from Verdain
+- Tiefling Cleric from Floating Island
 - 2nd year Protection student in Burk
 - short curly blonde hair that's plain, Blue eyes, and Pale Yellow skin
 - Is Conforming and Criminal, and has Competition as their ideal
+- Speaks in a light, indirect, sudden manner

 ### Notes